tristanls/gossipmonger/README.md

       * `transport`: _Any_ Any data identifying this peer to the transport mechanism that is required for correct transport operation.
     * `deltas`: _Any_ Received deltas.

-Emitted when TcpTransport receives `deltas` from a peer.
+Emitted when Transport receives `deltas` from a peer.

 ### Event `digest`